apache/cordova-docs/docs/en/edge/guide/overview/index.md

   run the CLI on different operating systems depending on the targeted platform.

-* For supporting platforms, the CLI can compile executible applications and run them in an SDK-based device emulator.
+* For supporting platforms, the CLI can compile executable applications and run them in an SDK-based device emulator.
   For comprehensive testing, you can also generate application files and install them directly on a device.